-With all the holiday hustle and bustle, scheduling and keeping an appointment with your dietitian may be low on your priority list.
+Whew!
+Navigating the holidays, with all the holiday hustle and bustle, can make scheduling and keeping an appointment with your dietitian may be low on your priority list.
 We get it – December is a busy time of year!
 Or maybe you find yourself thinking, “What’s the point?” with the abundance of food and beverage-focused events and edible treats around every corner.

 Our team at McDaniel Nutrition Therapy wants to be part of your holiday self-care!
 Whether you are a new client or an existing client, whether your focus is on chronic disease prevention or management, improving your relationship with food and your body, or fueling for athletic performance, our dietitians can provide support and strategies for navigating the next few weeks and avoiding the holiday slide and post-holiday slump.